 The Natural Environment Research Council (NERC) funded British Isles continuous GNSS Facility (BIGF) supports research scientists with archived RINEX format GNSS (Global Navigation Satellite System) data, metadata and derivative products.
 This unique Facility in the UK, is hosted at the Nottingham Geospatial Institute - a centre for related postgraduate teaching and research, at The University of Nottingham.

 After quality control and archival, these data can be supplied, on request and free-of-charge, for approved usage.
 They have utility in relative positioning accuracy improvement, as a source for mining environmental variables, and in the generation of derivative products.
-To see how we can support your research, take a look at our services, station network, data sets, and the science that we enable.
+To see how we can support your research, take a look at our services, 30s and 1Hz station networks, data sets, and the science that we enable.

 To find out who can, and how to use our services, see data access.